SRI-CSL/WrapPat/README.txt

 deployments that are wrapped to protect against single message intruders.
 A sample run can be found in zruns-wrap.txt

+A more complex scenario, PnP2 can be loaded using load-pnp2.maude.
+This scenario has two copies of the PnP application synchronized by a coord function block.
+A sample run can be found in zruns-pnp2-app.txt and the successful intruder attackes are computed at the end of pnp2-scenario.maude

 The file README-modules.txt contains a summary of the Maude modules along with their imports and defined sorts and operations/rules